vitessio/website/content/en/docs/16.0/reference/features/two-phase-commit.md

 #### Python driver

 For Python, the begin function of the cursor has an optional `single_db` flag.
-If the flag is True, then the request is for a single-db transaction.
-If False (or unspecified), then the following commit call's twopc flag decides if the commit is 2PC or Best Effort (multi).
+If the flag is `True`, then the request is for a single-db transaction.
+If `False` (or unspecified), then the following commit call's twopc flag decides if the commit is 2PC or Best Effort (multi).

 #### Adding support in a new driver